-- Put systems in place for pupils to confidently report abuse - Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback
+- Ensure that systems are in place for pupils to confidently report abuse.
+The children are encouraged to talk to any member of staff at any time during the day.
+They can also write their concerns in a worry box and let the member of staff know that they have recorded a concern. - Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils, for example we regularly remind pupils in assemblies and during PSHE lessons about our procedures. - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback